kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 Reading data into R
 ====================

-The most interesting uses of R will be on your own data.
-How do we pull data into R?
+The most interesting data to analyze is always your own.
+How do we read your own data files into R?
 We will look at when the data file is on your computer, or when the data is available somewhere on the internet.

 .. note:: For now we only consider comma separated values (CSV) files.
-R can read other files types, such as XML, directly from databases, and other sources.
+R can read other files types, such as XML files, directly from databases, and other sources.
+All the `details are here <http://cran.r-project.org/doc/manuals/R-data.html>`_.

 Data on your hard drive
 ---------------------------